 - Bernice Pescosolido, Indiana Consortium for Mental Health Services Research and Sociology, College of Arts and Sciences, IUB

-- Bethan Roberts, Chief of Staff, IU Office of Vice President for Research (facilitator)
+- Bethan Roberts, Assistant Vice President of Operations, IU Research (facilitator)

 - Kosali Simon, OVPR and O'Neill School of Public and Environmental Affairs, IUB